Santa Cruz Operation: Aftermath

 The sale of the company's Unix assets and renaming of what was left marked the end of an era for not just SCO but the town of Santa Cruz as well.
-The staff going to Caldera moved into the 400 Encincal building while the newly named Tarantella occupied the 425 Encinal structure.
+The staff going to Caldera moved into the 400 Encinal building while the newly named Tarantella occupied the 425 Encinal structure.

 There were ironies in SCO's demise being largely from the effects of Linux, since SCO had been a pioneer of the open systems movement.
 As one writer stated, "In some ways, SCO was Linux before Linux, popularizing Unix on low-cost Intel machines."

 In August 2002, Caldera International renamed itself The SCO Group since the SCO Unix products were still their greatest source of revenue due to the large installed base they had.
 That entity soon started the SCO-Linux controversies.

 Those familiar with the Santa Cruz Operation, including those who worked there and those who wrote about it, became protective of that company's reputation, especially given the possible name confusion regarding the role The SCO Group played in the attacks on Linux.
 As former Santa Cruz Operation employee wrote later about The SCO Group, "I'll spare you the sordid legal details, but by then, it was no longer our SCO."